 Once a patient has been detected with breast cancer, doctors decide the treatment according to the stage.
 According to oncologists at Medanta-The Medicity, for stages 0 to III, doctors treat the patient with a curative intention, where the objective is to cure the patient.

-- Doctors perform a breast conservation or breast-sparing surgery for these stages of breast cancer.
+Doctors perform breast conservation or breast-sparing surgery for these stages of breast cancer.
 The aim of this surgery is to save as much of the adjacent healthy breast tissue.
 This procedure includes lumpectomy (removal of the tumour and some of the normal tissue that surrounds it) and partial mastectomy (partial removal of the breast that has cancer).
 A patient can opt for breast reconstruction for getting new breasts after the surgical removal of the tumour.

-- Sometimes, the doctor may advise a procedure known as mastectomy which is the complete removal of one or both breasts.
+Sometimes, the doctor may advise a procedure known as mastectomy which is the complete removal of one or both breasts.
 Any affected lymph nodes are also removed.

-- In these stages, a method called Sentinel Node Biopsy is done, to check whether cancer has reached the armpit.
+In these stages, a method called Sentinel Node Biopsy is done, to check whether cancer has reached the armpit.
 In this method, a scan is done and about two or three lymph nodes are taken out and sent for testing.
 If cancer has spread to the lymph nodes, they are completely removed from the armpit.
 If cancer has not spread to the armpit, the rest of the lymph nodes are not removed.

-- After the tumour has been surgically removed, some types of systemic treatments are offered to patients.
+After the tumour has been surgically removed, some types of systemic treatments are offered to patients.
 These include:

-- If the cancer is at stage III, a treatment called Neoadjuvant chemotherapy is often given where chemotherapy drugs are given before, and not after surgery, to reduce the size of the tumour.
+If the cancer is at stage III, a treatment called Neoadjuvant chemotherapy is often given where chemotherapy drugs are given before, and not after surgery, to reduce the size of the tumour.
 When the tumour shrinks, it helps surgeons to easily operate upon it.
 With Neoadjuvant chemotherapy, a woman might need to undergo a lumpectomy instead of mastectomy.
-According to doctors, Neoadjuvant chemotherapy has the potential to make patients cancer free and can also dismiss the need for any surgery.
+According to doctors, Neoadjuvant chemotherapy has the potential to make patients cancer-free and can also dismiss the need for any surgery.
 After reducing the size of the tumour, doctors perform the surgery, followed by radiation therapy.

 In fact, they add, if limited organs are affected, good treatments are available to help the patient to lead a better life.
-In this stage too, a patient undergoes various treatment modalities, however, since the cancer has spread to various organs, surgery has a very limited role in the management of advanced breast cancer and is done in very few cases, for
+In this stage too, a patient undergoes various treatment modalities, however, since cancer has spread to various organs, surgery has a very limited role in the management of advanced breast cancer and is done in very few cases, for symptomatic relief.

 Doctors often look at treatments that are more likely to help prevent or treat symptoms or complications from cancer, along with killing the cancerous cells.
-Signs like a painless lump in the breast, inverted nipple, redness of the breast, and discharge from the nipple should be reported immediately to a doctor for an early diagnosis and better effectiveness of treatment.
+Signs like a painless lump in the breast, inverted nipple, redness of the breast, and discharge from the nipple should be reported immediately to a doctor for early diagnosis and better effectiveness of treatment.